spiffe/spiffe/standards/WIT-SVID.md

 ## Appendix C. Comparing the JWT-SVID and WIT-SVID

-TODO: This section, focussing on structural and presentational differences, for the audience of an implementor.
-A later document in a form similar to a BCP will cover WIT vs JWT vs X509 from a usage point of view.
+This appendix explores the differences between the JWT-SVID and WIT-SVID from a structural and presentational point of view.
+For a more in-depth exploration of the types of SVIDs and guidance on selecting between them, see the [Best Practices: SVID Type Comparison document][TODO].

+...

 Notably, the WIT-SVID makes the `kid` header parameter mandatory whereas the JWT-SVID does not.
 This change was intended to reflect reality: a significant number of JWT-SVID validation implementations (e.g `go-spiffe`, SPIRE) within the SPIFFE ecosystem will reject a perfectly spec-compliant JWT-SVID without the `kid` parameter, making this a de-facto requirement.
 A similar situation would be likely to occur if the `kid` header parameter was optional for the WIT-SVID.
 Therefore, making this mandatory from the outset increases the chances of the implementations and the specification being in coherence in regards to the `kid` header parameter.

+...

 ## Appendix D. Comparing the X509-SVID and WIT-SVID

-TODO: This section, focussing on structural and presentational differences, for the audience of an implementor.
-A later document in a form similar to a BCP will cover WIT vs JWT vs X509 from a usage point of view.
+This appendix explores the differences between the X509-SVID and WIT-SVID from a structural and presentational point of view.
+For a more in-depth exploration of the types of SVIDs and guidance on selecting between them, see the [Best Practices: SVID Type Comparison document][TODO].

+Whilst at first glance the X509-SVID and WIT-SVID may be quite visually distinct at first glance, ...

 <--
 TODO: Update these datatracker links to use rfc-editor.org where possible.